A Radio Guide to Understanding Email

-I'm guessing that sometime over the weekend Clear Channel subscribed to, and installed, a new spam filter which included the RoadRunner assigned block that my IP address is in.
+I'm guessing that sometime over the weekend Clear Channel Received to, and installed, a new spam filter which included the RoadRunner assigned block that my IP address is in.
 You can see how your IP address is noted here.

 To uncover whether your IP address is on a blocked list of addresses, use this "blacklist checker."
 It shows spam cop companies that have your IP on their "block list."

-And here's the hinge on this trap; whoever the recipient of your email is, if their ISP (or company) subscribes to the spam cop listing which contains your IP address, your mail isn't going to get through.
+And here's the hinge on this trap; whoever the recipient of your email is, if their ISP (or company) Receives to the spam cop listing which contains your IP address, your mail isn't going to get through.
 At one time - and sometimes still - you'd get notice that your email is rejected.
 But, because this "notifying" puts an additional strain on the email infrastructure, many companies have stopped sending notice.
 The result: